How to Productively Address AI-Generated Text in Your Classroom

 How can you identify AI-generated text?

-Much of the higher education discussion around Chat-GPT so far has been about how you can identify the text it generates.
+Much of the early discussion around Chat-GPT so far has been about how you can identify the text it generates.
 While we are trying not to make detection and punishment the focus of our efforts, here are a few things you should know.

 - Text-matching isn’t very useful.
 Many of the plagiarism detection tools we have, such asTurnitin, rely on text-matching between a submitted student assignment and the company’s database of other essays, as well as what is available online.
 That matching is not feasible with AI tools that generate novel text with each prompt, and that can be told to quote and paraphrase.

 - Available detection tools.
-There are already a few tools out there that claim to spot AI-generated text, including GPT-2 Output Detector and GPT Zero, and they do seem to offer some promise at spotting AI-generated language patterns.
-But current reports indicate widely varying degrees of detection success, and instructions for circumventing these tools are already emerging on Reddit and other sites.
-So, using such inconsistent (and likely defeatable) tools as the basis of an academic integrity strategy is problematic, and more so if they are the basis for an academic misconduct accusation.
-Time will tell if we get more accurate detection tools, but this might be difficult, since the AI generating the text will continue to evolve, too.
+There are already a few tools out there that claim to spot AI-generated text, including GPT-2 Output Detector and GPT Zero, and they do seem to offer some ability to spot AI-generated language patterns.
+But current reports indicate widely varying degrees of detection success, including a significant number of false positives, especially with text generated by non-native speakers of English.
+Further, there is a growing body of online tools designed to make AI-generated text undetectable.
+So, using such inconsistent (and likely defeatable) detection tools as the basis of an academic integrity strategy is problematic, and more so if they are the basis for an academic misconduct claim.

 Note that Turnitin has released their own AI detection product, but at the current time, IU's implementation of Turnitin does not include this new tool.
-Before including this tool in our suite of supported products, IU is examining its accuracy and efficacy, how it handles student data, and its eventual pricing model.
+Before including this tool in our suite of supported products, IU is examining its accuracy and efficacy, as well as how it handles student data.
+Further, current university guidelines indicate instructors should not upload student work to ChatGPT or AI-detection tools, due to privacy and intellectual property concerns.

 How can you address AI-generated content in your syllabus and course design?